mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 7. Alerts and Error Prevention

 WIP
-Describe situations were users will be alerted, for example, a filter that returns no results, a change to an input column that is not compatible with an output filter or summary etc.
+Describe situations where users will be alerted, for example, a filter that returns no results, a change to an input column that is not compatible with an output filter or summary, etc.

 ## 8. Data Explorer Onboarding Considerations

 WIP
-Describe how users will be introduced to the various concepts in data explorer.
+Describe how the system will introduce users to the various concepts in the data explorer.

+## 9. Other

+### Column Naming Convention

+As they are added to the query, columns should include source references as part of their names.

+In cases where the column names match the patterns applied in Mathesar, we could detect redundant suffixes like `id` and strip them off for shortening the names (e.g. `sequel title` instead of `sequel_id title`).

+Additionally, link hierarchy can be inclided.
+For example `sequel_prequel_sequel title` for a column named `title` added through Movie's `sequel_id`'s `prequel_id`'s `sequel_id`.

+Users can change the default names at any time and still get the source information under the column details.